Miro Alternatives

 When to stay with Miro

 Stay with Miro if your team has invested heavily in Miroverse templates, you depend on the diagramming app collection, or your enterprise contract bundles Miro across hundreds of users.
-The picks below favor design-team-led organizations, async-first work, lighter mind-mapping use cases, and OSS-friendly self-host options.
+The picks below favor design-team-led organizations on Figma, async-first work, live-facilitated workshops, lighter mind-mapping use cases, and OSS-leaning teams.

 5 Alternatives to Miro